nm47/ih8homeassistant/ih8homeassistant/src/mqtt/devices/adding_devices.md

 # Example: Adding a New Device Type

-This document demonstrates how easy it is to add a new device type to the bridge after the metadata refactoring.
+This document demonstrates how easy it is to add a new device type to the bridge.

-## After the Refactoring

 Adding a new device type requires modifying **2 files**: